 - IPA- Four $25 theme awards (winners chosen by IPA members)

 Feats of Clay Competition:

-On Friday, May 4th, over 30 participating schools will converge in the Quad on the OCC campus to compete in the 'Feats of Clay Olympics.'
+On Friday, May 1st, over 25 participating schools will converge behind (2019 New Location) the SRC Arena in Lot #12 on the OCC campus to compete in the 'Feats of Clay Olympics.'
 The events include the 'Cylinder Stack,' 'Mug Production,' 'No Hands Throw,' 'Blindfold Throw,' 'Pot Put,' and the 'Highest Coiling.'
 These events have been student favorites for years.
 Teamwork and sportsmanship are imperative and the school that wins the days events are presented with the trophy by the previous years winners.
 They will house the trophy for the year and add something significant to it.

-The event is hosted by Clayscapes Pottery and is currently in its 14th year at Onondaga Community College.
+The event is hosted by Clayscapes Pottery and is currently in its 16th year at Onondaga Community College (2004).

 'Feats of Clay' is supported by Onondaga Community College, Clayscapes Pottery, The Independent Potters Association.